 Rural Northumberland has been promised “big money” investment under ambitious plans to create jobs, boost infrastructure and protect the environment.

-Leaders of the North of Tyne Combined Authority have agreed a multi-million pound cash injection designed to “maximise the economic and social potential” of some of the North East’s most remote communities.
-The North of Tyne Combined Authority’s (NTCA) cabinet backed plans on Tuesday for an initial £9m package for a “Stewardship and Rural Growth Investment Plan”.
+Leaders of the North of Tyne Combined Authority (NTCA) have agreed a multi-million pound cash injection designed to “maximise the economic and social potential” of some of the North East’s most remote communities.
+The NTCA Cabinet backed plans on Tuesday for an initial £9m package for a “Stewardship and Rural Growth Investment Plan”.